Achievable logoAchievable logo

 1. Hexokinase phosphorylation

-Glucose (C6H12O6) enters the cell and is phosphorylated by hexokinase, using an ATP to form glucose-6-phosphate.
-This modification traps glucose within the cell and makes it more reactive.
+Glucose (C6H12O6) enters the cell and is phosphorylated by hexokinase.
+This uses one ATP to form glucose-6-phosphate.
+Phosphorylation traps glucose inside the cell and makes it more reactive.

 2. Isomerization

-An isomerase converts glucose-6-phosphate into fructose-6-phosphate, preparing the molecule for further phosphorylation and eventually split into two three‑carbon units.
+An isomerase converts glucose-6-phosphate into fructose-6-phosphate.
+This rearrangement prepares the molecule for another phosphorylation and for later splitting into two three‑carbon units.

 3. Second Phosphorylation

-Phosphofructokinase phosphorylates fructose-6-phosphate (using another ATP), producing fructose‑1,6-bisphosphate.
-This enzyme is a key control point in glycolysis, responding to cellular ATP/ADP levels.
+Phosphofructokinase phosphorylates fructose-6-phosphate, using a second ATP, to produce fructose‑1,6-bisphosphate.
+This enzyme is a key control point in glycolysis and responds to cellular ATP/ADP levels.

 4. Sugar Cleavage